 - Check into the hotel.

-- Enjoy a welcome dinner and orientation with your tour educator.
+- Enjoy a welcome dinner at a local restaurant.

 - Visit the Nozyk Synagogue, the last remaining pre-WWII synagogue in Warsaw.